zendesk/maxwell/docs/docs/kafka.md

 ### Kafka 0.9
 ***
-By default, maxwell runs with kafka clients 0.9.0.1, which isn't compatible withbrokers running kafka 0.8.
+By default, maxwell runs with kafka clients 0.9.0.1, which isn't compatible with brokers running kafka 0.8.
 The exception below will show in logs when that is the case:

 ```
 14:53:06,033 ERROR Sender - Uncaught error in kafka producer I/O thread: